Yuragy/P2P-Worm/readme.md

 ## Usage

-1. Pack a payload: packer_loader.exe pack <input.bin> <output.exe>
+1. Pack a payload packer_loader.exe pack <input.bin> <output.exe>

    * <input.bin>: payload.
    * <output.exe>: name of the self extracting EXE.

-2. Run the packed EXE:  output.exe
+2. Run the packed EXE output.exe

-   At launch, it will:

-   1. Read its own file.
+   * Read its own file.
-   2. Locate the 0xDEADBEEF marker.
+   * Locate the 0xDEADBEEF marker.
-   3. XOR-decrypt the embedded payload.
+   * XOR decrypt the embedded payload.
-   4. Execute the payload in the VM.
+   * Execute the payload in the VM.

 ## Working